InfraFix: Technology-Agnostic Repair of Infrastructure as Code: Conclusion

 We introduce \name, the first technology-agnostic framework for APR in IaC.
 Beyond supporting multiple IaC technologies, \name\ enables researchers to explore diverse state inference and repair techniques.
 We also propose a novel method for generating repair scenarios that facilitate large-scale evaluation of APR solutions for IaC.
 To demonstrate \name’s capabilities, we implement an SMT-based repair module and a state inference module that uses system calls.
 Our evaluation shows that \name\ effectively repairs IaC scripts across multiple scenarios.
 By providing a flexible APR framework and a scalable evaluation methodology, our work establishes a foundation for future advancements in IaC repair.
 Future work will focus on seamlessly integrating it into sysadmins' workflows by enabling it to operate in the background, automatically suggesting fixes, for instance, through pull requests.
 We will also extend \name\ with more repair and state inference modules, and support for additional technologies and resource types.

 \begin{acks} We would like to thank Margarida Ferreira for her help with string encoding, Aaron Weiss and Arjun Guha for their assistance with Tortoise, Vasco Manquinho and Inês Lynce for their feedback, and Bruno Saavedra for his help with the video.
-This work was supported by FCT, Fundação para a Ciência e a Tecnologia under grant BD/04736/2023, and projects 2024.07411.IACDC and UIDB/50021/2020 (DOI: 10.54499/UIDB/50021/2020). \end{acks}
+This work was supported by Fundação para a Ciência e a Tecnologia (FCT): N. Saavedra by grant BD/04736/2023; N. Saavedra and J.\,F. Ferreira by projects UIDB/50021/2020 (DOI: 10.54499/UIDB/50021/2020) and the `InfraGov' project, with ref. n.
+2024.07411.IACDC (DOI: 10.54499/2024.07411.IACDC), funded by the `Plano de Recuperação e Resiliência (PRR)' under the investment `RE-C05-i08 - Ciência Mais Digital', measure `RE-C05-i08.M04' (in accordance with the FCT Notice No. 04/C05 i08/2024), framed within the financing agreement signed between the `Estrutura de Missão Recuperar Portugal (EMRP)' and the FCT as an intermediary beneficiary.
+A. Mendes was financed by National Funds through the Portuguese funding agency, FCT, within project LA/P/0063/2020 (DOI: 10.54499/LA/P/0063/2020).